-It is a primary aim of our school that every member of the school community feels happy, valued and respected, and that each person is treated fairly and well.
+It is a primary aim of our school that every member of the school community feels happy, valued and respected, and that each person is treated fairly and well to fit in with our 'Work hard, be kind' ethos..
 We are a caring community with mutual trust and respect for all.